ossrs/srs-docs/src/pages/faq-srs-stack.md

 The operation is very simple, just follow these three steps, please see [here](https://ossrs.net/lts/blog/2022/04/12/SRS-Cloud-HTTPS):

 1. Purchase a domain name and complete the filing.
 You must have your own legal domain name, otherwise, you cannot apply for a certificate.
-2. Resolve the domain name to the public IP of Cloud SRS.
-You can add multiple domain names to resolve, for example, `ossrs.io` and `www.ossrs.io` are both resolved to the same Cloud SRS server.
+2. Resolve the domain name to the public IP of SRS Stack.
+You can add multiple domain names to resolve, for example, `ossrs.io` and `www.ossrs.io` are both resolved to the same SRS Stack server.
-3. In Cloud SRS's `System Settings > HTTPS > Automatic HTTPS Certificate`, fill in your domain name, separate multiple domain names with semicolons, and click Apply.
+3. In SRS Stack's `System Settings > HTTPS > Automatic HTTPS Certificate`, fill in your domain name, separate multiple domain names with semicolons, and click Apply.

 > Note: Just apply for the domain name, do not upload it again.
 Once applied, you don't need to upload it again.

 > Note: Please use aaPanel to apply, the operation steps are similar to the above.
-Cloud SRS will no longer support certificate application, because certbot does not support multi-platform docker images, and there will be problems when using it on other platforms.
+SRS Stack will no longer support certificate application, because certbot does not support multi-platform docker images, and there will be problems when using it on other platforms.

 After the application is successful, enter https plus your domain name in the browser, and you can access your website.